lucia-auth/lucia/documentation/src/pages/sveltekit/basics/get-user-in-shared-load-functions.md

 title: "Get user in shared load functions"
 ---

-This page is for normal load functions, and not _server_ load functions.
-For server load functions, refer to [Validate server requests](/learn/basics/validate-server-requests).
+This page is for shared load functions, and not _server_ load functions.
+For server load functions, refer to [Get session in the server](/sveltekit/basics/get-session-in-the-server).

 To get the current user, import [`getUser`](/reference/api/load-api) from `@lucia-auth/sveltekit/load`. `@lucia-auth/sveltekit/client` also exports a similar function but this cannot be used in the load function.
 This function takes in the load function event, and returns a readonly [`User`](/reference/types/lucia-types#user), or `null` if the user does not exist.